rughanigaurav/phpdocker/README.md

 2---> Provide 777 permission to app folder

-3---> Create public folder in app directory and save your project files in public folder
+3---> Run this command to provide permission (sudo chmod -R 777 app\*)

-# phpmyadmin should run in localhost:8081
+4---> phpmyadmin should run in localhost:8081

-# project should run in localhost:8080
+5---> project should run in localhost:8080